Local Community Focus

 There are many ways to be involved -- through prayer, legislative advocacy, one-on-one visitation, Bible study, worship services, drama, art, or storytelling, support for literacy programs, as well as aftercare support.
 Contact Caolyn Bowker for more information.

-SJSPIRIT, is the part of the Episcopal Canterbury Community of ministries to young people.
-Led by Chaplain, Rev. Roger Wharton, it provides outreach to college students and young adults in Silicon Valley who are on a spiritual path or are interested in exploring the spiritual world.
+Canterbury Bridge is the part of the Episcopal Canterbury Community of ministries to young people.
+Led by The Rev. Kathleen Crowe, it provides outreach to college students and young adults in Silicon Valley who are on a spiritual path or are interested in exploring the spiritual world.

-Rev. Wharton has brought SJSPIRIT to St. Jude's for a labrynth walk and dicussion of what it means to be a progressive Christian.
-Parishoners have fond memories of the role the Canterbury program had in their lives while at SJSU.
-At various times St. Jude's clergy have partnered with SJSPIRIT.
+St. Jude's parishoners have fond memories of the role the Canterbury program had in their lives while at SJSU.
+At various times St. Jude's clergy have partnered with Canterbury.
 St. Jude's has consistently provided annual financial support.

 Rebuilding Together brings volunteers together to rehabilitate the homes of low income homeowners, particularly the elderly and disabled, so that they may live in warmth, safety and independence.
 The majority of the low-income homeowners served are elderly or disabled individuals, or residents who are physically and financially unable to maintain safe and warm living conditions for themselves and their families.
 St. Jude's Outreach first took on a Rebuilding Together Silicon Valley project in 2007.
 Since then, under Jeff and Mary Hultquist’s leadership, parish volunteers have worked on two projects a year, helping elderly living alone, a half-way house and others in need of making neglected repairs.